KINGFIOX/ucas-course-sign-in/README.md

   [Automatic sign-in](#automatic-sign-in-docker)).

-All UCAS requests go straight to `iclass.ucas.edu.cn:8181`, and credentials are only held in memory for the current session — never written to disk.
+All UCAS requests go straight to `iclass.ucas.edu.cn:8181`, and credentials are only held in memory for the current session — never written to disk(which is safe for your privacy).
 When notifications are enabled, only the sign-in *result* (course names and status, no credentials) is sent to your Feishu group, which may be a third-party server.